Umuzi-org/ACN-syllabus/content/syllabuses/robotic-process-automation.md

 robotic-process-automation/introduction

 There are lots and lots of different commercial RPA tools out there.
-And each one has a totally different user experience.
-Instead of focusing on one tool we'll be focusing on understanding how these things work under the hood by doing
+There are a lot of pretty shiney tools out there that do a lot of work for you under the hood.
+But we'll be using open-source coding tools to do RPA.
+There area a few reasons for this.

+The main reason is that pure code-based RPA systems are a LOT more powerful then RPA systems that force a user to use a user interface
+- if a process is specified i code, it is more reusable and debuggable
+- you can make use of tools like Git to allow safe collaboration on your processes
+- if you can code it, you can include it in your apa processes.
+This means you can use whatever 3rd party services you can get your hands on
+- you can test your stuff
+- your knowledge is transferrable.
+This is a big one!

+The hard part of automation is not learning a specific tool or user interface, the hard part is:

+1. Understanding what's happening under the hood
+2. Knowing what to automate
+3. How to stop the robots from taking your job.
+Just kidding.
+Sortof.

 https://www.cio.com/article/227908/what-is-rpa-robotic-process-automation-explained.html